Stalking Minimising the risk

 Zing Tsjeng is the UK editor of Broadly, a digital platform focusing on women’s issues, which, as part of their 2018 “Unfollow Me” campaign, produced a short video telling Alice’s story that has been shared on social media by over a million young people.

 Sue Hills is Alice Ruggles’ mother.
 Along with Alice’s father Clive and brother Nick, Sue set up the Alice Ruggles Trust in 2017 to raise awareness of stalking and coercive behaviour.
 In 2019, the Trust commissioned a set of resources to be used in schools so that pupils could learn about healthy relationships and stalking.
 Sue has delivered talks to school and university pupils, youth groups, the police and the CPS.
 She is actively involved in campaigning to change the law to protect victims and to manage perpetrators effectively.

-Clive Ruggles, Alice’s father, will be leading the final plenary session drawing together the conclusions and recommendations of the various workshops.
+Clive Ruggles, Alice’s father, led the final plenary session drawing together the conclusions and recommendations of the various workshops.
 Clive has spoken at numerous training and development sessions for the police, CPS and judiciary as well as related services, and has played a leading role in the public awareness raising and campaigning work of the Alice Ruggles Trust.

 Arrival at Stamford Court, registration and coffee

 Gilbert Murray Hall—Introduction and opening

 Gilbert Murray Hall—Lorraine Sheridan: “What do stalking victims need?
 Some practical advice”

 Workshops (first session)